slarmoo/.github/profile/webServices/dataServices/dataServices.md

 ### Testing the connection on startup

 It is nice to know that your connection string is correct before your application attempts to access any data.
 We can do that when the application starts by making an asynchronous request to ping the database.
-If that fails than either the connection string is incorrect, the credentials are invalid, or the network is not working.
-The following is an example of testing the Connection
+If that fails then either the connection string is incorrect, the credentials are invalid, or the network is not working.
+The following is an example of testing the connection.

 ```js
 const config = require('./dbConfig.json');